FarahAbdo/QueryCraft/README.md

 ## Credits

 This project is developed by the QueryCraft team, with contributions from members specializing in database management, Java programming, and system design.

-## Contact

-For more information on the QueryCraft DBMS project, please contact us at [Your Contact Information].